redhat-gamedev/srt-godot-server/README.md

 # Space Ring Things - Godot Edition
-This repository holds both the game server and the game client for a Godot-based multiplayer game called "Space Ring Things".
+This repository is the Godot-based muliplayer server for the "Space Ring Things" game.
+For the game client, you will need to look at the [client repository](https://github.com/redhat-gamedev/srt-godot-client).
+The game also uses Protobufs for messaging, and makes use of Git submodules in order to pull in the [Protobuf descriptions](https://github.com/redhat-gamedev/srt-protobufs).

 ## Prerequisites
 The game is currently being built with Linux and using Godot 3.4.2 with Mono.

 For debugging and development purposes you will want to be running an Artemis AMQP broker locally.

+### Artemis via Podman
 In order to get a specific IP for a local container running Artemis, you will need to do this as the `root` system user.
 Podman or Docker will both work, although the Docker syntax may be slightly different.